 Your career will greatly influence your digital reputation.
-Past employers and your attitude towards them may impact your ability to find gainful employment or to be considered for freelance projects.
+Past clients and your attitude towards them may impact your ability to find gainful employment or to be considered for freelance projects.

 Things happen within our careers that are sometimes out of our control.
 Professionalism relates to how we handle these events.
 No one enjoys or prefers to be fired, but it happens.
 Move on and better yourself.
 Being fired happens for many reasons that shouldn't be scrutinized.
 Don't make situations worse by lashing out on every social media channel that you have against the company, or by encouraging others to leave bad comments and reviews.

 The beneficial side to your career is that with every commendable action or project, your digital reputation will excel and build.
-Potential employers love to read positive reviews and feedback on the work that you've performed.
+Potential clients love to read positive reviews and feedback on the work that you've performed.
 Even interactions appearing on social media after a contract has ended, will be a plus for you.
-Stay in contact with your previous employers, let the world know you're on good terms with them, and other employers will build trust in you.
+Stay in contact with your previous clients, let the world know you're on good terms with them, and other clients will build trust in you.